 His books include Growth and Welfare: A New Policy for Britain (Martin Robertson and Barnes and Noble 1972); Monetarism or Prosperity? (with Bryan Gould and Shaun Stewart: Macmillan 1982); Tackling Britain’s False Economy (Macmillan 1997); Europe’s Economic Dilemma (Macmillan 1998); America's Soluble Problems (Macmillan 1999); Managing the World Economy (Palgrave Macmillan 2000); A Critical History of Economics (Palgrave Macmillan 2002 and Beijing Commercial Press 2006); Exchange Rate Alignments (Palgrave Macmillan 2012); Call to Action (with Bryan Gould: Random House, 2015); The Real Sterling Crisis (with Roger Bootle, Civitas 2016); Britain’s Achilles Heel (Civitas 2017).

-John continues to live in Camden, London, but travels globally and maintains strong links to France, where he has a house in Avignon, while maintaining his interests in music, cinema, tennis, opera and theatre.
+John continues to live in London, but travels globally while maintaining his interests in music, cinema, tennis, opera and theatre.

 In 2018, he founded the John Mills Charitable Trust, which supports organisations active in economic and political research, as well as other worth causes.
 He is a supporter of the mental health charity SANE.